-The WESTERN[®] Solenoid ISARMATIC[®] Mark IIIa system provides a fast and uniform speed for lifting and angling.
-The system raises the blade in two seconds and angles side to side in less than four seconds.
-The Heavy Weight system angles side to side in eight seconds.
+Western Products' FloStat hydraulic system provides a fast and uniform speed of lifting and angling.
+The system raises the blade in two seconds, and all angling functions are less than four seconds.
 For hydraulic fluid type and filling instructions, see Hydraulic System, Annual Fluid Change, in the Maintenance section of this manual.